Sage-Bionetworks/sage-monorepo/docs/collect-challenge-resource-metrics.md

 - `challenge-elk`: EC2 instance that runs the [ELK stack]
 - `challenge-node-*`: EC2 instances that run Beat agents (Metricbeat, Filebeat).

+> **Note**
+> Instructions on how to deploy and use this monitoring solution are given below.
+The instructions are given in the context of monitoring a stack used to process submissions received during a scientific challenge.
+However, this solution can be used to monitor hosts and containers deployed for other applications.

 ## Authors

 Please give credits to the following persons if you are using or building on top of this solution.